tiffanythaonguyen/streamlit-example/README.md

 # FinanceEconTool 💼📈🔬

-"FinanceEconTool" is a Streamlit application designed for users interested in finance and economics.
-It allows users to upload class-related files, processes them, and provides insights on the uploaded content.
-With support for `.csv` and `.pdf` file formats, this tool not only displays the content but also recommends techniques in Python or R for in-depth financial and economic analysis based on the provided data.
+"FinanceEconTool" is an interactive Streamlit application designed for users interested in finance and economics.
+It empowers users to upload class-related files, processes them, and provides insightful analysis on the uploaded content.
+With support for both .csv and .pdf file formats, this tool not only displays the content but also recommends advanced techniques in Python or R for in-depth financial and economic analysis based on the provided data.

 ## Table of Contents
 - [Features](#features)
 - [Dashboard Components](#dashboard-components)
 - [Dependencies](#dependencies)